 I joined the Open University in February 2016 as a Lecturer in International Development and Inclusive Innovation.
 Prior to this I lectured in International Relations and Politics at the University of Northampton.

 My research concerns politics, security and development in sub-Saharan Africa.
 I am particularly interested in the role of 'informal' institutions in local governance, the politics of development, and the policing of political and economic change.

-My PhD explored community policing initiatives in Tanzania.
-During a year's fieldwork in Mwanza I investigated how the city's residents perceive and use local security providers, the challenges to sustaining participation in community-based service delivery, and the relationship between policing and multi-party politics at local and national levels.
+My previous research concerns community policing initiatives in Tanzania.
+Working in Mwanza, I investigated how the city's residents perceive and use local security providers, the challenges to sustaining participation in community-based service delivery, and the relationship between policing and multi-party politics at local and national levels.

 I teach on the MSc in Development Management and am also involved in teaching the undergraduate modules DD102 Introducing the Social Sciences and TD223 International Development: Making Sense of a Changing World.